-Bids may be executed in person by paddle during the auction, online on the Ingles & Hayday bidding platform, in writing prior to the sale and by telephone.
+Bids may be executed online through the Ingles & Hayday bidding platform, in writing prior to the sale and by telephone.
 Auction speeds vary, but average between 70 and 100 lots per hour.
 The bidding steps are generally in increments of approximately 10% of the previous bid.
-Please refer to Conditions 5 and 6 of the Conditions of Business for Buyer's.
+Please refer to Conditions 5 and 6 of the Conditions of Business for Buyer's

-You may bid online during the auction via Ingles & Hayday’s online bidding platform and registration for online bidding link to online-bidding is open 30 days prior to the auction.
+You may bid online via the Ingles & Hayday’s online bidding platform.
+Registration for online bidding link to online-bidding is open approximately 30 days prior to the auction.
 In order to complete registration for online bidding, you will be required to submit a copy of your photo ID.
-Online bidding will only be available during the live auction and will commence at 2pm on the auction day.
-For futher information on online bidding please read more.
+Online bidding will be available from the Friday prior to the auction closing.
+Bidding will start closing at 1pm on the auction day.
+For further information on online bidding please read more.